morete/kubevirt-basics-training/content/en/docs/instance-types-and-preferences/_index.md

 ---
-title: "4.
-Instance Types and Preferences"
+title: "Instance Types and Preferences"
-weight: 1
+weight: 3
-labfoldernumber: "04"
+labfoldernumber: "03"
-sectionnumber: 4
+sectionnumber: 3
 description: >
   Learn how to use and define Instance Types and Preferences.
 ---